icooie/Vulkan-Support-1.1-on-java-version-android-and-pc/README.md

 # Vulkan-Support-1.1-on-java-version-android-and-pc
-This mod support 1.1 vulkan
+This mod support 1.1 Vulkan
-we need fix it I scan it rat file and remake it contact me needs help
+warning this mod is not done yet we public on Modrinth and curseforge we fixing it they have rats file and remove It coming soon we gonna public it